WPI-CS4341/Bayesian-Networks/README.md

 # Bayesian Network in Python
 A [Bayesian network](https://en.wikipedia.org/wiki/Bayesian_network) is a network (denoted through a directed graph) which illustrates the relationships between a set of random variables given their conditional probabilistic dependencies.
 In this program, we create a Bayesian network using Python 2.7 which consists of a set of given variables and their conditional probability tables.
 The program can then read in query files to compute queries on the network using [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling) and likelihood weighting.

+*Developer's note: for this program, "Option B" was implemented.*

 ## Before Running The Program
 This program uses the [tabulate](https://pypi.python.org/pypi/tabulate) and [networkx](https://networkx.github.io) libraries for output formatting and graph creation/sorting.
 But don't worry!
 It's simple to get these libraries installed (in one command too!).
 Just `cd` into the source directory and run: